straysheep-dev/vagrant-configs/README.md

 1. Obtain the Vagrantfile from [Kali's listings on Vagrant Cloud](https://app.vagrantup.com/kalilinux/boxes/rolling) and initialize this directory for a new VM
 2. Downloads the `.box` file from Vagrant Cloud if it's missing or a new version is available, and starts the VM using the default provider installed (usually VirtualBox, VMware or Hyper-V)
+	- If you already have the box specified in the Vagrantfile as `config.vm.box` available locally, `vagrant up` will provision, register, and start the VM without downloading anything
+	- Basically with the `.box` available, and a Vagrantfile, you can skip `vagrant init`
 3. Gracefully powers off the VM

 ```bash